Vernon Lions Club

 Pictured also is Tournament Director Lion Ron Mare

-On November 19 2024, the Vernon Lions Club in conjunction with the Lumby Lions Club, completed Vision Screening in Scholl District #22 including Lumby and Cherryville, attending at 14 local and three private schools.
-A total of 1419 Kindergarten, Grade 3, and Grade 6 students were screened with parents of 123 (8.6) being advised that the child should be referred to a local eye practitioner or optometrist for further screening and possibly needing eyeglasses.
+In October and November of 2025, the Vernon Lions Club will be attending at 14 local and three private schools.
+Kindergarten, Grade 3, and Grade 6 students will be screened with parents being advised if a child should be referred to a local eye practitioner or optometrist for further screening and possibly needing eyeglasses.

 This is an annual zone project of which the Vernon Lions Club is a part.
 All the volunteers have expressed how great they felt and how satisfying it was to be able to assist with this worthwhile project.
 Click on the link below for more information on this Lions International Project.